 District Mentor Programs

 Make a difference in a student’s life.
-Become a Mentor!
+Become a Mentor in three easy steps!

 Fort Bend ISD uses three different mentor models where all mentors meet with mentees for approximately 30 minutes, once a week: